gaur3009-p/intern_day_10/README.md

 Vision-language models such as **CLIPSeg** provide a scalable solution for **automated inspection tasks in construction environments**.

-Future improvements such as **better annotations, longer training, and segmentation refinement** can significantly improve segmentation performance.
+Future improvements such as **better annotations, longer training schedules, and segmentation refinement methods** can significantly improve segmentation accuracy and robustness.